 We learn all about the three branches of government, checks and balances, the Electoral College, and George Washington in social studies.
 But how well do we understand our local government?
 Take some basic civics courses in college and learn all about the process of applying for a zoning permit, seeking the placement of a new “Stop” sign, or participating in local city council meetings.
 Gain an intimate understanding of the functions of local government so that you can take an active part in shaping your community.

 Suggested Local Government Guidance:

 - Lessons on Local Government

 - Local & State Governments Lesson Plans & Lesson Ideas | BrainPOP Educators

 - Local Politics | HowStuffWorks

 - What Does a City Council Do? | HowStuffWorks

 If you’re interested in serving your local community, state, or beyond, check out The 19 Best Online Bachelor’s in Public Administration Programs.

 Apart from joining the debate team, students currently have little opportunity to learn and practice the art of negotiation.
 More than mere arguing, negotiation is a skill in which cogent logic, artful persuasion, and effective compromise are essential.

-Learning how to negotiate isn’t just an important skill for getting a good deal on big-ticket purchases (e.g. houses, cars) or making a case for a salary raise.
+Learning how to negotiate isn’t just an important skill for getting a good deal on big-ticket purchases (e.g. houses, cars) or making a case for a salary increase.
 Negotiation centers on conflict resolution and problem solving, and is a prime platform for delving into creative and critical thinking, for managing personal relationships, and for strengthening professional partnerships.
-Negotiation is an art that must be taught, practiced in order to be mastered.
+Negotiation is an art that must be taught and practiced in order to be mastered.